John Gleaves, PhD

 KNES 380: Philosophy of Human Movement

-KNES 516: Advanced Philosophical Perspectives of Human Movement
+KNES 516: Advanced Study of the Philosophical Perspectives on Human Movement